 Back in 2008, I was Founder and CEO of Glamajama.
 A high-end luxury children’s brand with celebrity clientele, high profile mentions in the press, and prestigious retail partnerships with Nordstroms, Barneys New York, and over 500 boutiques across the United States and overseas.

 At that point, I had poured nearly three years of blood, sweat, and tears into growing that company from the ground up.
-Those humble beginnings reading “How to” books while sipping lattes in Barnes and Noble and hatching together my business plan while my infant napped did little to prepare me for what was ahead.
+Those humble beginnings spent reading “How to” books while sipping lattes at Barnes and Noble did little to prepare me for what was ahead.

 I was incredibly naïve about what was really going on economically in the world and how it would ultimately affect me and my kitchen table startup.